scrapy/scrapy/docs/intro/tutorial.rst

   from sys import version_info

-Having figured out how to extract each bit, we can now iterate over all the quotes elements and put them together into a Python dictionary:
+Having figured out how to extract each bit, we can now iterate over all the quote elements and put them together into a Python dictionary:

 .. code-block:: pycon